 Rules of the Road

-• No profanity or derogatory statements, including racial slurs
+• No profanity or derogatory language, including racial slurs

-• Appropriate attire is required, including shirt and shoes
+• Appropriate attire is required, including shirts and shoes

 Violators can be suspended from WTA service and facilities.